Dogs are known to have accompanied humans since the dawn of history.

 A toy or a branch will suffice, and—hoping that your dog brings the object back to you every time—you’d be giving your dog some exercise with minimum effort on your end.

-You can train your dog to give you back the object once they catch it, by calling its name and giving them a treat each time so that it remembers to do so.
+You could spend some time doing some dog training so that they give you back the object once they catch it, by calling its name and giving them a treat each time so that it remembers to do so.

 Running Up And Down The Stairs